White Christmas Slice (no copha)

 How about we make this into a centerpiece for your Christmas festivities?
 Like, say, a White Christmas Wreath with a big bow around it?
 Or individual White Christmas Crackles as the star in a homemade sweets box?

-How long does White Christmas last?
+How to store White Christmas

 Slice it up and pop it into an airtight container then back in the fridge until needed.
 It lasts a good week in the fridge, although truthfully, it never lasts that long in our house!
 One minute it’s there, the next…